 Working diligently to see that questionnaires are completed expediently can help avoid delays in processing your application.

 The SSA uses specialized computer software to determine which applicants have a high probability of receiving a favorable response.
-Only about one out of every 25 applicants qualifies for expedited processing.
-Once an individual’s application is chosen, it can be fast tracked for a quick disability determination.
+Only about one out of every 25 applicants qualify for expedited processing.
+Once an individual’s application is chosen, it can be fast-tracked for a quick disability determination.
 Quick determinations can be made in as few as 20 days.

 Individuals, who have a medical condition that is so severe it obviously meets Social Security’s definition of a disability, may receive a compassionate allowance to start receiving benefits quickly.
 Among the long list of conditions that qualify for compassionate allowances are:

 Approximately half of all disability claims are denied at first submission.
 This can be very disheartening to an individual who is simply trying to keep up with financial obligations and needs help.
 An experienced lawyer will be able to prepare a complete application and avoid unnecessary delays caused by incomplete information.
 We can assist in the appeal process if your initial application is denied.
 We know the Social Security Disability system and work with it every day.
 We know the administrative law judges who review claims and what they are looking for to approve a claim.
 The reason to hire us is because of our experience handling SSD claims.
 We have helped many individuals obtain disability benefits.